Life Insurance with Empyema.

 What rate (or price) can I qualify for?

-When it comes time to helping an individual who has been diagnosed with Empyema, what we usually find ourselves doing is categorizing each applicant into one or two groups.
-The first group will be those who have simply developed Empyema due to some kind of “condition” which once resolved, is likely not to return.
+When it comes time to help an individual diagnosed with Empyema, we usually find ourselves categorizing each applicant into one or two groups.
+The first group will be those who have simply developed Empyema due to some “condition,” which, once resolved, is likely not to return.

 Cases such as: